Scags/TF2-Condition-Hooks/README.md

-# TF2-OnAddCond
+# TF2-Condition-Hooks
- Control over TF2's AddCond function
+Control over condition addition and removal in TF2